kubecost/docs/federated-clusters.md

 To view data from multipe clusters simultaneously, Kubecost cluster federation must be enabled.
-This documents walks though the necessary steps for enabling this feature.
+This documents walks through the necessary steps for enabling this feature.

 Note: this feature today requires an Enterprise license.